microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 ![Hardware Setup](images/hardware-setup.png)

 In this example, the Curiosity Nano Base Board connects the click boards to the PIC18F16Q20 Curiosity Nano board.
 The OLED B Click board™ is placed in click slot one, USB UART Click is placed in click slot two and the SHT Click board™ is placed in click slot three.
-The on-board debugger present on Curiosity Nano board has a virtual serial port which is internally connected to UART on the PIC18F16Q20.
-Refer to the [Curiosity Nano board user guide](https://www.microchip.com/DS50003588) for more details on how the virtual serial ports works.
+The on-board debugger present on Curiosity Nano board has a virtual serial port which is internally connected to the UART1 on the PIC18F16Q20.
+Refer to the [Curiosity Nano board user guide](https://www.microchip.com/DS50003588) for more details.

 Connect pin RB6 to SCL pin of I3C Controller and connect pin RB5 to SDA pin of I3C Controller.
-As OLED B Click does not have a INT pin, interrupt pin 1 (INT1) is used to connect interrupt from SHT Click.
+The Interrupt pin 1 (RA2) is connected interrupt pin of SHT Click.
+The Reset pin 1 (RA0) is connected to reset pin of OLED B Click.

 **Note:**
 1. VDDIO3 pin of PIC18F16Q20 Curiosity Nano supplies power to I3C2 pins, which is by default at 1.2V.
 Therefore I3C bus operates at 1.2V.
 To operate I3C pins at a different voltage,  connect an external power supply to the J208 PIC18F16Q20 Curiosity Nano board.
 Remove R200 before connecting the external power supply to VDDIO3.
 The SPI and I2C bus operates at 3.3V.